realmcu/HoneyGUI/doc/en/widgets/gui_tabview.md

 # Tabview

 The gui_tabview widget is the container to store and depends on user selection to change the tab for different functions.
-As in Figure-1, the "Green Area" represents the actual display region, and there're five rectangles with the red dashed line as the whole gui_tabview area.
+As shown in the following figure, the "Green Area" represents the actual display region, and there're five rectangles with the red dashed line as the whole gui_tabview area.
 And each rectangle is the gui_tab widget.
 The "idx" stands for the index on the X-axis, and the "idy" stands for the index on Y-axis.

 <br>
 <center><img src="https://foruda.gitee.com/images/1700117108278339023/652a6a38_10641540.png" /></center>
-<center>Figure-1</center>
 <br>

 ## Usage